Fraser-Greenlee/blog/posts/2023-05-20-How-I-think-about-transformers.md

 They are very effective at generating long, coherent texts.
 We can picture these long tasks as a chain in the output space.

+[
-[Plot of a text output as a chain.]
+    Plot of a text output as a chain.
+    COT can be thought of as finding a higher likelihood path that gets to the right answer.
+    Plot points with likelihood to show the chain.
+]

 These longer generations can form a path that gets us from a question to an answer while staying within our training domain.